Dec 11, 2025

 4. Environmental and Fire Requirements

 MV cables operate in tough places: wet tunnels, dusty factories, underground ducts with standing water.
-The standard requires resistance to moisture, oils, common chemicals, UV exposure (for outdoor cases), and temperature changes.
+The standard requires resistance to moisture, UV exposure (for outdoor cases), and temperature changes.
 Fire behavior also matters.
 Flame spread, smoke levels, and burning characteristics must meet defined thresholds, especially when cables run through public infrastructure.
+The CPR rating of the cable shall comply with standard EN 50575.

 5. Where These Cables Are Used